bike touring in bulgaria

 Best cycling routes in Bulgaria

-With its stunning, unspoiled mountains, Bulgaria offers countless trails that every gravel cyclist or mountain biker will fall in love with.
-For a road bike, the options are a bit more limited.
+With its stunning, unspoiled mountains, Bulgaria offers countless trails that every gravel cyclist or mountain biker will love.
+The options for a road bike are a bit more limited.

 Iron Courtain Eurovelo route (Eurovelo 13)

-Following the Bulgarian part of the longest Eurovelo route will guarantee to see some of the country’s most charming corners: the mountains of Rila, Pirin and Rhodopes, the Thracian Lowlands and the Black Sea Coast.
+Following the Bulgarian part of the longest Eurovelo route guarantees seeing some of the country’s most charming corners: the mountains of Rila, Pirin, and Rhodopes, the Thracian Lowlands, and the Black Sea Coast.

 You can download the gpx-track of the Iron Curtain Eurovelo route here.